Freeman Foundation - SLU Internship to Maximize Potential and Achievement in China Program and Scholarship

 For almost 20 years, grant funding from the Freeman Foundation has played a critical role in enhancing St. Lawrence students’ interest in China and other Asian countries.
 This new Freeman Foundation-SLU Internship to Maximize Potential and Achievement in China (IMPAC) Program will significantly expand opportunities for St. Lawrence students to immerse themselves in living and working in China, where they will be able to gain an authentic understanding of, and appreciation for, oriental culture and society.

-With the generous support from the Freeman Foundation, each year eight St. Lawrence University Students will be selected to do an 8-week internship in China.
+With the generous support from the Freeman Foundation, each year eight St. Lawrence University Students will be selected to do an 8-week internship in Shanghai, China.
 The Freeman Foundation helps to pay for the majority of the cost, including roundtrip flight tickets to China from NYC, visa application, room, internship placement, and international insurance.

 - Must be a U.S. citizen